Beyond Embeddings: Interpretable Feature Extraction for Binary Code Similarity: Experiments

 For the commercial model, we preselected GPT 4.1 Mini \cite{gpt4} and Gemini 2.5 Flash \cite{gemini2.5}.
 These were chosen mainly because of their low cost and availability.
 The same subset of evaluations as for local models is performed to determine the model to use for the remaining evaluations.

-To provide a similar environment to local models, functions are truncated to a maximum length of \(128\) instructions.
+To provide a comparable environment to local models, the context window is also truncated to 4096 tokens, even if commercial models support much larger context sizes.
 We selected Gemini 2.5 Flash because it performs best and offers a better infrastructure.
 Compared to GPT 4.1 Mini's \(10\) seconds latency per request, Gemini is almost able to handle a request every second, making it easier to iterate on our evaluations.